cf-platform-eng/selfservice/README.md

 ### Auth
 This command will authenticate against the Auth Service, returning a valid token that can be used for later commands.

-It requires a Slack token as an argument and will print an `export` command that will set the AUTH_TOKEN environment variable.
+It requires a API token as an argument and will print an `export` command that will set the AUTH_TOKEN environment variable.

 ```bash
 $ selfservice auth xoxp-504313...